mehadishakil/farmbot/README.md

 5. Connect to the NodeMCU's WiFi network (FARMBOT).
 6. Access real-time sensor data and receive recommendations for farming decisions.

+To see the Arduino code for this robot check this folder -  app/src/main/assets

 ## Contribution

 Feel free to contribute to this project.